Thank you for sending your enquiry! One of our team members will contact you shortly.

 Tools and External Integrations

-- Function and tool calling mechanisms within graph nodes.
+- Function and tool calling from graph nodes.

-- Invoking REST APIs and external services inside the graph.
+- Calling REST APIs and services within the graph.

 Retrieval-Augmented Workflows